 Katherine is strategically located at the juncture of the Darwin to Adelaide north-south transcontinental rail route and the Stuart Highway; the Northern Territory’s main arterial highway connecting the regional road network to major trade routes from Australia’s east, south and west coasts.

-With a broad-based economy that is driven by key industry sectors such as mining, agriculture, tourism and defence, the region boasts some of the most significant economic activity in Northern Australia including:
+With a broad-based economy driven by key industry sectors including resources, agriculture, tourism and public administration and safety (including defence), the region boasts some of the most significant economic activity in Northern Australia including:

 - One of the largest deposits of zinc-lead in the world at McArthur River Mine

-- The Beetaloo Sub-basin as a world-class shale gas resource and home to over three-quarters of the Northern Territory’s prospective shale gas resources with an indication of a ‘P50 gas-in-place resource’ of at least 500 trillion cubic feet in one shale layer alone in the Beetaloo Sub-basin.
+- The exploration of the Beetaloo Sub-basin as a world-class shale gas resource and home to over three-quarters of the Northern Territory’s prospective shale gas resources with an indication of a ‘P50 gas-in-place resource’ of at least 500 trillion cubic feet in one shale layer alone

-- Home to the Grow Out Facility for Project Sea Dragon as a large-scale, integrated, land-based prawn aquaculture project with potential to generate 130,000 – 180,000 tonnes of black tiger prawns per annum
+- Home to the Grow Out Facility for Project Sea Dragon as Australia’s largest aquaculture development.
+Project Sea Dragon is a large-scale, integrated, land-based prawn aquaculture project with potential to generate 130,000 – 180,000 tonnes of black tiger prawns per annum

-- Katherine’s photovoltaic park (34 MW) as the largest solar farm in the Northern Territory and a major contributor to the Northern Territory Government’s objective of producing 50% of its energy from renewable sources by 2030
+- Katherine’s photovoltaic park (34 MW) ;the largest solar farm in the Northern Territory and a major contributor to the Northern Territory Government’s objective of producing 50% of its energy from renewable sources by 2030

-- Home to Larrimah Agricultural Precinct Development as one of the three largest agriculture land releases in the history of the Northern Territory delivering almost 100,000 hectares into production in the coming years
+- Home to Larrimah Agricultural Precinct Development; one of the three largest agriculture land releases in the history of the Northern Territory delivering almost 100,000 hectares into production in the coming years

 Last updated: 24 September 2021